CaracolDSA/caracolDSA.github.io/_posts/2022-12-30-Points-of-Unity.md

 7. We support ecosocialist dépense, the democratic expenditure of society’s productive surplus.
 Dépense answers the problem of what to do with overproduction under ecosocialist degrowth.
 Another useful aspect of dépense is that it shows how scarcity logic under capitalism is historically specific, not a universal truth (Schmelzer et al. 2022, 127).

-## : 3.
+## :x 3.
 Degrowth is necessary in the Global North for humanity to maximize our chances of limiting the worst effects of the climate crisis.

 1. The scientific literature overwhelmingly fails to provide evidence for absolute decoupling of material use, greenhouse gas emissions, and energy use from economic growth.
 Therefore, we are aligned with the best available science in rejecting arguments that so-called “green growth” is a viable way to avert climate catastrophe.